confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

 ### Why Not Reuse?

-Why introduce YATT (Yet Another Testing Tool) when we already have two existing options?
+Why introduce YATT (Yet Another Testing Tool) when we already have three existing options?
 There are a few factors here:

 - the primary motivation is practical in nature: We need interleaved testing for the query upgrades